wmhorsey/STE-model/11-11-2025/STE-Model_MasterDoc_WithCode_11_12_2025.md

 Beta decay: dQuark spike vents excess energy via weak lensing, transforming to uQuark + e + ν_e.

+The weak force is a fluid-dynamic phase transition.
+In the unstable 1-body udd neutron, the single u-engine cavitates and digs a new Void, reconfiguring into the stable 2-body uud proton.
+Excess d splash and field wash eject as electron and anti-neutrino.
+Reverse: electron capture under pressure forces proton to absorb electron, collapsing to neutron.

 ### C Code Illustration: Beta Decay Simulation

 Function to simulate decay probability and transformation.